 Early diagnosis is limited by the ability to make 3D OCT images of the eye.
-OCT is a non-invasive imaging technique used extensively by the eye specialist to obtain cross-sectional images of the eye for diagnosis and treatment.
+OCT is a non-invasive imaging technique used extensively by eye specialists to obtain cross-sectional images of the eye for diagnosis and treatment.
 Today, it is only possible to make partial 3D OCT images of the eye as the eye constantly moves.
 The current technology is not fast enough to take a full image of the eye within those small movements.
 Full 3D OCT images of the eye is necessary to assess the condition of the eye and to ensure that nothing is overlooked.
-With a full 3D OCT image of an eye, treatments can be optimised leading to better sight and better life quality.
+With a full 3D OCT image of an eye, treatments can be optimized leading to better sight and better life quality.